Automatic Renewal Clause Business to Business California

 Noncompliance with California's ARL does not create a private cause of action, but there have still been several complaints under California's consumer protection statutes and unfair competition law since the ARL was created in 2010.
 Through these complaints, courts have determined that the ARL only applies to customers living in California.
 As long as a customer lives in the state, they can pursue an injunction if a company violates the ARL.
 This should be sufficient motivation for companies to always be compliant with the ARL.

 If you need help with an automatic renewal clause business to business California, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.